Undivided Resources

 Come prepared with your expertise on your child

-The hospital staff may know the reason your child is in the hospital, but they probably won’t know everything about your child, such as any other areas of need.
+The staff may know the reason your child is in the hospital or medical facility, but they probably won’t know everything about your child, such as any other areas of need.
 One study in Pediatrics on healthcare discrimination for medically complex children resulted in caregivers sharing that hospital staff lacked interest in caring for their kids, sometimes dehumanized their kids, had negative assumptions based on their kids’ disability, had bias regarding their kids’ quality of life because of disability, and had a lack of knowledge regarding disability in general.

 As the parent, you can change — or at least challenge — those assumptions and biases by letting staff know who your child is, what they need, what they like and don’t like, and that they are more than their diagnoses.
 Here’s what you can do to prepare:

-• Don’t expect the hospital to know everything about your child’s care.
-Your child could go to the hospital for one thing but have a few other diagnoses, some of which the hospital may be familiar with, some they may not.
-Be open to teaching nurses and staff the specifics of your child and their care needs.
+• Don’t expect the staff to know everything about your child’s care.
+Your child could go to an appointment for one thing but have a few other diagnoses, some of which the staff may be familiar with, some they may not.
+Be open to teaching nurses the specifics of your child and their care needs.

 Tips on talking to doctors and nurses